isamert/jaro/README.md

 stat $(which xdg-open)
 ```

-## Configuration

-jaro, by default, looks for the file `~/.config/associations` and loads it.
-This file contains multiple `(bind ...)` definitions and (optionally) some arbitrary Guile Scheme code. jaro will try to match the given URI with each binding in order.
-I'll go trough some examples that shows you binding files/URIs with programs.

-Only hard dependency is Guile.
-For enhanced mimetype detection, install `mimetype`, otherwise _jaro_ will fallback to standard `file` utility for mimetype detection, which is far more inferior.

 # Configuration

 _jaro_ looks for the file `~/.config/associations` and loads it.
-This file contains multiple `(assoc ...)` definitions and arbitrary _Scheme_ code. `jaro` will try to match the given URI with each association in order.
+This file contains multiple `(bind ...)` definitions and arbitrary _Scheme_ code. `jaro` will try to match the given URI with each association in order.
 I'll go trough some examples that shows you associating files/uris with programs.

 ```scheme
 (bind